dojo/docs/dojox/charting.rst

 Actions & Animated Effects
 ==========================

 Actions are self-contained objects, which use events to implement certain effects when users interact with a chart.
+Actions are either interacting with a plot of the chart and inheriting from PlotAction or interacting with the chart itself and inheriting ChartAction.

-In general they are designed to attract attention and indicate which charting element is selected, or to show additional information.
+In general plot actions they are designed to attract attention and indicate which charting element is selected, or to show additional information while chart actions usually modify charting properties such as the zoom level.

 While you can create your own actions, we took liberty to package some generally useful actions.
-The default library contains five classes: Highlight, Magnify, MoveSlice, Shake, and Tooltip.
+The default library contains five plot actions classes: Highlight, Magnify, MoveSlice, Shake, and Tooltip.
 All of them take advantage of the Dojo animation support.
 It is the best to see them live on the demo page (it demonstrates examples of legends as well).
+It also contains four chart actions classes: MouseZoomAndPan, MouseIndicator, TouchZoomAndPan and TouchIndicator.

-All actions except Tooltip support the following common keyword parameters:
+All plot actions except Tooltip support the following common keyword parameters:

 +----------+----------+--------------------------+----------------------------------------------------------------------------------+
 | **Name** | **Type** | **Default**              | **Description**                                                                  |